AmirahParman/AmirahParman/README.md

 Hello!

-My name is Amirah and I’m a Learning & Development personnel who has recently developed a passion for programming.
+My name is Amirah and I’m a Learning & Development personnel who has great interest in designing modules and recently developed a passion for programming.
 I’m fascinated by web development and I’m learning how to build websites with HTML, CSS and JavaScript.

 #### Currently following: